 Web designers can make a website look stunning, but does it meet the requirements for user experience?
-User experience takes many things into consideration, visual design, customer acquisition, branding, functionality, and analysis of your target customer base.
-User experience is a craft that is perfected over time through google analytics or other analytic platforms that will give you the data needed to know whether your website is successful and showing you the conversions you want.
-Learning your target audience takes research and science to this approach.
+User experience takes many things into consideration: visual design, customer acquisition, branding, functionality, and analysis of your target customer base.
+User experience is a craft perfected over time through google analytics or other analytic platforms that will give you the data needed to know whether your website is successful.
+Research and science are a necessary approach to understanding and learning your target audience.
 You must understand their needs and wants beforehand.
 You should already know this before diving into your website.
-Without this information, your website, whether it’s content the user needs or a product they want to buy, will not have the necessary user experience to keep them coming.
+Without this information, your website, whether it’s content or a product they want to buy, will not have the necessary user experience to keep them coming.

 Take a look below at some of the steps in the user experience process.

 Web design is a craft that understands the psychological aspects of each customer, customized to each business.
-Web designers know how to hone in on button placements and links, why they are strategically placed in certain parts of the website, and why.
-These tools are essential to help create future and present customers interact on its websites with ease.
+Web designers know how to hone in on button placement and links, why they are strategically placed in certain parts of the website, and its purpose.
+These tools are essential to help create future, and present customers interact on its websites with ease.
 Always be sure that those buttons and any links on your website are in good working order, with no errors.
 If any errors occur on your website, customers will likely move on from your website to the next, losing a potential customer and revenue.

 The ultimate goal is to increase conversions and please customers to keep them loyal to your brand while maintaining a user experience dedicated to their satisfaction.
-In the end, your analytical dashboard will hold to tell whether or not you’ve obtained this goal.
+In the end, your analytical dashboard will hold, to tell the truth, whether or not you’ve obtained this goal.
 If you notice your data shows otherwise, always look to these steps to ensure that you are doing everything you should be when it comes to user experience.
-Tweek some of these steps as you go as it can range from the color scheme to simple button placement.
+Tweek some of these steps as you go, as it can range from the color scheme to simple button placement.

 In conclusion, your research is valuable to obtain the necessary information needed when trying to create the correct user experience for your specific type of business.
 Just like your business is unique, so is your target audience.
 Take the time necessary to learn everything you need to about them because without it, your website will be aesthetically pleasing and nothing more.
 Everything on your website should be tailored to your customer’s wants, needs, and desires.
-After they visit your website, they should feel trust and want to come back to visit.
-You want them to share with friends and family and be your referral.
-If your customers aren’t doing anything of the sort, take this time to redesign your website for your customers’ needs, instead of what you think is best.
+After they visit your website, they should feel trust and content, leaving them wanting to come back.
+You want them to share with friends and family and be your referral for future customers.
+If they aren’t doing anything of the sort, take this time to redesign your website for their needs, instead of what you think is best.
 If you are still having trouble pinpointing exactly what needs to be redesigned, there are web design companies out there who can help assist you in the right direction.